zhiyuoe/shadowagent/docs/design-process.md

 ## Ideation

-During ideation stage, we researched the potential applications of enhancing the relationship and interaction and came up with six ideas.<br/>
+During the ideation stage, we researched the potential applications of enhancing the relationship and interaction and came up with six ideas.<br/>
 ![capture 12345](https://user-images.githubusercontent.com/58717137/70496209-ab1d7200-1ac3-11ea-8f94-3df9d29021fc.PNG)